The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs: Presence on the Web

-Figure~\ref{fig:UniquePixelAdoptionPerMonth-top5K} shows the distribution of unique new websites adopting \FBP through time, for the top 5K websites.
-Also, Figure~\ref{fig:UniquePixelAdoptionPerMonth-1K} plots the same distribution for the 1K set of websites from the publicwww service.

-First, we note that \FBP has been around since December 2013 with the first version, while its adoption (per new website) peaked around early 2015.
-At the same time, on 2015, we also had the release of the second version, which peaked in adoption in early 2016, while the first version lost momentum.
-In fact, \FB faced-out the ``Conversion Tracking Pixel'' (first version) in February 2017.
-Second, the careful reader may notice a small number of websites that used both versions in parallel, as evident from the third line.
-This is probably due to websites that adopted the code for the new version of \FBP without removing the previous version from their code.

-Third, as noted by the spikes per month, \FBP adoption was not smooth, but probably came in waves due to marketing campaigns by \FB, usually happening at the beginning of each year and quarter.
+Figure~\ref{fig:UniquePixelAdoptionPerMonth-top5K} shows the distribution of unique new websites adopting \FBP through time, for the top 5K websites (similar results were found for the general top 1M websites and are omitted due to space).
+First, we note that \FBP has been around since 12.2013 with the 1\ts{st} version, while its adoption (per new website) peaked around early 2015.
+At the same time, in 2015, we also had the release of the 2\ts{nd} version, whose adoption peaked in early 2016, while the 1\ts{st} version lost momentum.
+In fact, \FB faced-out the 1\ts{st} version in 02.2017.
+Second, we notice a few websites using both versions in parallel, as evident from the third line.
+This is probably due to websites that adopted the code for the new \FBP version without removing the previous version.
+Forth, as noted by the spikes per month, \FBP adoption was not smooth, but in waves due to \FB marketing campaigns and website updates, happening at the beginning of each year and quarter.